-If you have any questions about this study, please feel free to call David Choffnes (617-373-4239) or e-mail him at firstname.lastname@example.org, the person mainly responsible for the research.
+If you have any questions about this study, please feel free to e-mail the project team at email@example.com, and the person mainly responsible for the research will respond.

-If you have any questions about your rights in this research, you may contact Nan C. Regina, Director, Human Subject Research Protection, 177 Huntington Avenue, Northeastern University, Boston, MA 02115.
-Tel: 617.373.4588, Email: email@example.com.
+If you have any questions about your rights in this research, you may contact Nan C. Regina, Director, Human Subject Research Protection, 360 Huntington Avenue, Mail Stop 560-177, Northeastern University, Boston, MA 02115.
+Tel: 617.373.4588, Email: firstname.lastname@example.org.
 You may call anonymously if you wish.

 If you have any questions regarding electronic privacy, please feel free to contact Mark Nardone, NU’s Director of Information Security via phone at 617-373-7901, or via email at email@example.com.